CBD Oil

 Vaporize Your Hemp Flower

-Bake Your Hemp Flower Into CBD Edibles
+Turning Your Hemp Flower Into Ingestibles

 Extract The CBD From Your Hemp Flower

 If you don’t want to smoke hemp flower and instead want to use the CBD inside for another project, you can do so using either ethanol or some form of fat, like coconut oil.
-Extracts can be used in tons of products like tinctures, topicals, and even candy
+Extracts can be used in tons of products like tinctures, topicals, and even candy!

 Is CBD Hemp Flower Legal?